 The reference for an article starts the same as a book - with the author's name, the year of publication and the title of the article.
 However, you put the title of the article in normal print and you use italics for the name of the journal.
 Journals usually have a volume number (which changes every year) - this is written in italics.
-For some journals which come out a few times every year, you need to add an issue number in brackets (not in italics) without space between the issue number and volume number.
+For some journals which come out a few times every year, you need to add an issue number in brackets (not in italics).
 Then you write the page numbers of the article that you've used.
 For example: